axnedergaard/neuropipes/INSTRUCTIONS.md

 - RPI; OpenEEG formatted (P2) Raspberry Pi serial port EEG input (6 channels).
 - FOURIERTRANSFORM: Fast Fourier Transform (FFT).
 - INVERSEFOURIERTRANSFORM: Inverse FFT.
-- FILTER (pass, order, lc, hc, rate, samplefreq): Perform Butterworth filter of order 'order' (default 2).
+- FILTER (pass, order, lc, hc, rate, sf): Perform Butterworth filter of order 'order' (default 2).
 The type of filter (bandpass, low-pass or high-pass) is specified by 'pass', options are 'band', 'low' and 'high' (default 'band').
 Sampling rate is specified by 'rate' (default 128).
 Low-cutoff frequency is specified by 'lc' (default 8) and high-cutoff frequency by 'hc' (default 12).
-Sampling freqeuncy is specified by 'samplefreq' (default 128).
+Sampling freqeuncy is specified by 'sf' (default 128).
 Unparameterised, this specifies a second order alpha-wave bandpass filter.
 - POWER: Compute absolute values of complex input, can be connected to a FFT pipe to get power spectrum.
-- READFILE (filename): Read input from EDF-PLUS formatted file specified by 'filename' (default recording.edf).
+- READFILE (fn): Read input from EDF-PLUS formatted file specified by 'fn' (default save.edf).
-- WRITEFILE (filename): Write output to EDF-PLUS formatted file specified by 'filename' (default recording.edf).
+- WRITEFILE (fn): Write output to EDF-PLUS formatted file specified by 'fn' (default save.edf).
 - WRITESHAREDMEM (key): Write output to Unix System V shared memory segment with key 'key' (default 6667).
 - PRINT: Write output to standard output.
-- DUMMYEMOTIV (random): Simulate Emotiv EEG input. 'random' (default 0) is boolean flag that specifies whether simulated values should be random or a linear sequence.
+- DUMMYEMOTIV (random, channels, frames): Simulate Emotiv EEG input. 'random' (default 0) is boolean flag that specifies whether simulated values should be random or a linear sequence.
 - DUMMYCOMPUTATION (replace, replace_value): Pass input to output (do nothing), or change values to 'replace_value' (default 0) depending on boolean flag replace (default 0).